bioneuron/dotfiles/command.md

 -------------------------------------------------------------------------------------------------------------
 ## Emacs
-### Autocompletion
+### Auto-completion
 To toggle either of two major auto-complete modes:
 M-x company-mode/auto-complete-mode

 ## Emacs Keybindings:
-<C-x TAB> : Multiline indent
+<C-x TAB> : Multi-line indent

 C-x C-x :  The commands that most interest you as far as movement is concerned is C-x C-x to toggle between the point and the mark in the buffer.
 C-S-DEL : Delete the line
 C-0 C-k : Kill the line backward

-C-=     : Word wil be selected.
+C-=     : Word Will be selected.
 Multiple use for more selection!
 C-;     : iEdit!
 C-c '   : Open the org-mode code block in a separate edit buffer M-x find-name-dired : Recursive search.